sujanps2003/JobFinder/README.md

 ## <a name="introduction">Introduction</a>

-JobFinder is a mobile application that simplifies the job search process by aggregating job listings from multiple third-party APIs.
+JobFinder is a mobile application that simplifies the job search process by aggregating job listings from third-party API.
 It offers real-time updates,search filters, and an easy application process, making it an essential tool for job seekers.

 ## <a name="tech-stack">Tech Stack Used</a>